BEGINNING AGAIN AT FORTY (some text hidden)

 Volvo took its time in developing a contender for the industry's fastest-growing market segment, that for compact family hatchback-based SUVs.
 The XC40 put that right.
 Under the skin lies a bespoke 'Compact Modular Architecture' platform that Volvo created with its Chinese owner Geely.
 It's a chassis that will in future be used by a whole range of new compact Volvo models, but it's hard to believe that many of them will be much more significant than this one.
 Established premium brand compact SUV contenders like BMW's X1, Mercedes' GLA and Audi's Q3 are all within this XC40's sights.
 So it'll have to be good.

-The XC40's 'CMA' platform has been based around provision for a whole range of future cutting-edge Volvo powerplants, including three cylinder engines plus a Plug-in hybrid and a fully-electric version.
-If you want to fuel from the green pump, the range starts with the three cylinder 1.5-litre engine used in 129hp form in the T2 and in 163hp guise in the T3 variant.
+The XC40's 'CMA' platform has been based around provision for a whole range of future cutting-edge Volvo powerplants, including three cylinder engines plus Plug-in hybrid and a fully-electric versions.
+All the combustion units now fuel from the green pump and the range starts with a three cylinder 1.5-litre engine used in 129hp form in the T2 and in 163hp guise in the T3 variant.
 Both only come with front wheel drive and the T3 can be had with the option of auto transmission.
-This petrol engine also features in 180hp form mated to an 82hp electric motor in the Recharge T5 Twin Engine Plug-in hybrid model.
 Further up the petrol range, there's Volvo's 2.0-litre mild hybrid unit which has to be mated to auto transmission.
 It's available in 197hp form in the B4 petrol derivative (offered with front or four-wheel drive).
-As for the 2.0-litre diesels, well things kick off with the 150hp D3, which comes with front or four wheel drive and manual or auto transmission.
-Or there's the 190hp D4, which comes in auto 4WD form only.
+If you want an electrified XC40, that 1.5-litre petrol engine also features in 129hp form mated to an 82hp electric motor in the Recharge T4 Twin Engine Plug-in hybrid model.
+And in 180hp form mated to an 82hp electric motor in the Recharge T5 Twin Engine Plug-in hybrid variant.
 There's also a full-electric model, the P8 Pure electric AWD Automatic, which has a 408hp fully electrified powertrain.
 Across the range, available driving systems include the brand's 'Pilot Assist' autonomous set-up which can steer and brake for you on the highway.

 To see the full road test text contact us on 0330 0020 227